-Also offering Portuguese food with some original interpretations, and also within walking distance from memmo Alfama, is Taberna Salmoura, an unpretentious place where you can snack on small plates to share.
+Within walking distance from memmo Alfama, Lisboa Tu e Eu 2 is the go-to spot that offers an authentic culinary experience with delicious Portuguese food with a different touch.
 There is more Portuguese cuisine at Maria Catita, which is a good option for eat fish, polvo à lagareiro (roast octopus), bacalhau (codfish) or a classic bitoque (steak, topped with a fried egg).
 In the same street is Baixa Mar, a real Portuguese marisqueira dedicated to serving fresh seafood, to be washed down with a beer.

 And because fado is integral to Alfama, here is an iconic place to listen to it while sampling typical Portuguese dishes: Mesa de Frades, ensconced in the former chapel of an old palace.
 It has long served as the stage for emerging Fado talents: it was where current star Carminho sang for several years as a youngster.
 Also hosting fado singers since the 1950s, Parreirinha de Alfama is another must for anyone wanting to hear genuine fado and Portuguese guitar.

-To travel around the world at the table, there are also various options.
-Esperança da Sé is a friendly Italian restaurant that serves up thincrust pizzas cooked in a wood-fired oven.
 Taberna Moderna is a restaurant-bar with an Iberian soul, where various snacks and dishes for sharing are accompanied by a choice of gins, in what was Lisbon's first gin bar.
-At Grenache you can try good French cui- sine, where the chef uses classic techniques with a sense of freedom and Portuguese products.
-Pois, Café is a good option for a light meal, brunch or just for coffee and a slice of cake.
+At Grenache you can try good French cuisine, where the chef uses classic techniques with a sense of freedom and Portuguese products.

 For another dessert on this culinary itinerary, there are the handmade ices of Gelato Therapy, a parlour that uses Italian recipes, some of them quite unusual.